 This grass jelly plant is cultivated in many East Asian countries including China, Taiwan and Hong Kong.
 They usually grow in dry, grassy, and sandy areas.
 The cincau is black-brown looking gelatine that has a mildly bitter taste and is mostly eaten with milk or some syrup.

-It is essential to note that the leaves and stems of the mesona are used for cooking.
+It is essential to note that mesona leaves and stem are used for cooking.
 Potassium and cornstarch are the key ingredients you need to add to make cincau.